Stability estimates for radial basis function methods applied to linear scalar conservation laws: Stability properties of RBF methods for linear advection problems

 \subsection{A semi-discrete stability estimate for the RBF-FD method}

 In the RBF-FD case we are dealing with a function space spanned using a set of discontinuous global cardinal functions.
-For that reason we can not globally differentiate the solution over $\Omega$ and can therefore not inherit the stability result from the derivation for Kansa's RBF method in Section \ref{sec:stabilityproperties:Kansa}.
+For that reason we cannot globally differentiate the solution over $\Omega$ and can therefore not inherit the stability result from the derivation for Kansa's RBF method in Section \ref{sec:stabilityproperties:Kansa}.
 However, we instead employ piecewise differentiation and make an estimate using similar techniques as in Kansa's method.
-We first define a Voronoi region $K_i$ as:
+We start to make an estimate as in \eqref{eq:stabilityKansa:secondStep}, but restrict the inner products to $K_i$ (defined in \eqref{eq:voronoi_region_Ki}):